Jackie Brown: Soundtrack

-Home media
+Home media and ownership

-The Special Edition DVD, released by Buena Vista in 2002, includes an introduction from Tarantino, an hour-long retrospective interview, a subtitle trivia track and soundtrack chapter selection, a half-hour making-of documentary ("How It Went Down"), the entire "Chicks Who Love Guns" video as seen in the film, many deleted and alternate scenes, including an alternate opening title sequence, Siskel and Ebert's review, Jackie Brown appearances on MTV, TV spots and theatrical trailers, written reviews and articles and filmographies, and over an hour of trailers for Pam Grier and Robert Forster films dating from the 1960s onwards.
-The box also includes a mini-poster of the film, similar to the one above, and on the back of that, two other mini-postersone of Grier, the other of Forster, both similar to the album cover.
+On August 4, 1998, Jackie Brown was released on VHS in the United States by Disney's Buena Vista Home Entertainment (under the Miramax Home Entertainment banner).
+A US LaserDisc release followed on September 30, 1998, and that year, the film was also released on LaserDisc in Hong Kong, France, Japan and the United Kingdom.
+The Japanese LaserDisc was released by Amuse Video, while the Hong Kong LaserDisc was released by Intercontinental Video.
+The Hong Kong LaserDisc has release specific artwork which features Bridget Fonda's character prominently on the cover, with nearly all other releases featuring Pam Grier's character prominently on the cover.

-Although the Special Edition DVD's back cover states that the film is presented in a 2.35:1 aspect ratio, it was actually shot with a 1.85:1 ratio, the only Tarantino-directed film to date shot in such a format with the exception of his segment in the film Four Rooms, "The Man from Hollywood".
+In the United States, a Special Edition DVD was released in 2002 by Miramax Home Entertainment.
+It includes an introduction from Tarantino, an hour-long retrospective interview, a subtitle trivia track, chapter selection, a half-hour "making-of" documentary (How It Went Down), the entire "Chicks Who Love Guns" video as seen in the film, many deleted and alternate scenes including an alternate opening title sequence, Siskel and Ebert's reviews, Jackie Brown appearances on MTV, TV spots and theatrical trailers, written reviews, articles and filmographies, and more than an hour of trailers for Pam Grier and Robert Forster films dating onward from the 1960s.
+The box also includes a mini-poster of the film, and on the reverse, two other mini-posters of Grier and Forster, both similar to the album cover.
+Although the Special Edition DVD states that the film is presented in a 2.35:1 aspect ratio, it was actually shot with a 1.85:1 ratio, the only Tarantino-directed film to date shot in the ratio, with the exception of his segment in the film Four Rooms, "The Man from Hollywood".
+Outside of the US, the film had already been released on DVD prior to 2002.
+In Australia (Region 4) it was released on DVD on June 17, 1999 by Roadshow Entertainment, who had an Australian distribution agreement with Miramax at the time.
+Roadshow Entertainment had also handled the film's theatrical release in the country.